-- one of the modes must be config - the serve/connect/poll values always override the equivalent values in the .ini configuration file.
+- one of the modes must be CONFIG. - the SERVE/CONNECT/POLL/HTTP values always override the equivalent values in the .ini configuration file.

-If mode is serve then setting is address:port, where:
+If mode is SERVE or HTTP, then setting is address: port, where:

 - address is the machine that is listening for a connection (the machine running the interpreter).
-Valid values are: - <empty> the interpreter only listens for connections from the local machine - the interpreter listens for connections from any (local or remote) machine/interface - the host/DNS name of the machine/interface running the interpreter - the IPv4 address of the machine/interface running the interpreter - the IPv6 address of the machine/interface running the interpreter - <port> is the TCP port to listen on
+Valid values are: - <empty> the interpreter only listens for connections from the local machine - the interpreter listens for connections from any (local or remote) machine/interface - the host/DNS name of the machine/interface running the interpreter - the IPv4 address of the machine/interface running the interpreter - the IPv6 address of the machine/interface running the interpreter - port is the TCP port to listen on